 The consumption of unpasteurized ACV during pregnancy is often linked to cases of stillbirth, miscarriage, health problems in the pregnant mother, birth defects, and health problems in the baby after birth.

 Note: During pregnancy, you’re best off staying away from anything that’s unpasteurized, and not just unpasteurized apple cider vinegar.
-Your immunity system is already running low during pregnancy, so any bacteria that makes its way into your body from an unpasteurized source may make you very ill.
+Your immune system is already running low during pregnancy, so any bacteria that makes its way into your body from an unpasteurized source may make you very ill.

 With that being said, pasteurized apple cider vinegar is not always necessarily safe for all pregnant mothers-to-be.
 You should always double check with your doctor first, especially if you’re already taking medication for a health problem you’re trying to get over.